AXErunners/docs/introduction/information.rst

   that both parties have satisfied the terms of the agreement, he/she will forward the funds and the product (or currency) being purchased to the appropriate party.

-Evan Duffield
-  Founder and first Lead Developer of Axe.
-Inventor of X11, InstantSend and PrivateSend.
-Before creating Axe, Evan was a financial advisor and holds a Series 65 license.

 Exchange
   The current price of one Axe compared to the price of other